nodiscc/xsrv/docs/usage.md

-help-tags [project]                 show the list of ansible tags and their descriptions upgrade [project]                   upgrade roles/collections to latest versions self-upgrade                        check for new releases/upgrade the xsrv script in-place
+help-tags [project]                 show the list of ansible tags and their descriptions upgrade [project]                   upgrade roles/collections to latest versions self-upgrade                        check for new releases/upgrade the xsrv script in-place init-vm [--help] [options]          initialize a new libvirt VM from a template

 # ENVIRONMENT VARIABLES (usage: VARIABLE=VALUE xsrv COMMAND)
 TAGS               deploy/check only: list of ansible tags (TAGS=ssh,samba,... xsrv deploy)